-The Uis Village Council has, under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, made the personnel rules set out in the Schedule.
+The Village Council of Oshikuku under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, made the personnel rules set out in the Schedule.

-A. TAUROS CHAIRPERSON

-BY ORDER OF THE COUNCIL
+M. MUNGANDJERA CHAIRPERSON BY ORDER OF THE COUNCIL